pmarkiewicz/duet-off/README.md

 # duet-off

 Simple script to disable duet 3d printer by using tasmotized switch.
-Power is disable when target temperature is set to -1 and real temeperature is below 45 deg.
+Power is disabled when target temperature is set to -1 and real temeperature is below 45 deg.

 Run from cron every 5 minutes.